lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 <h2 align="center"><img src="../assets/readme-images/css-validation.png" alt="screenshot of CSS validation"></h2>

 ## JSHint JavaScript Validator
-The one with all the questions - 'Friends' interactive trivia website returned no errors or warnings when tested using the JSHint JavaScript Validator tool.
+The one with all the questions - 'Friends' interactive trivia website returned no errors when tested using the JSHint JavaScript Validator tool, but did return a several instances of the same warning (see [Unresolved Bugs](#unresolved))
 ### JS Script File
 <h2 align="center"><img src="../assets/readme-images/js-hint.png" alt="screenshot JS validation"></h2>